MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/cannot-start-computer-from-usb-flash-drive.md

 ## Cause

 This issue occurs because the USB flash drive is listed as removable media.
-Therefore, the Windows operating system does not create a master boot record (MBR) on the USB flash drive when you format the flash drive to use the FAT32 file system.
+Therefore, the Windows operating system doesn't create a master boot record (MBR) on the USB flash drive when you format the flash drive to use the FAT32 file system.
 The USB flash drive is treated as a super floppy disk.
-The FAT32 startup code does not support starting a computer from a super floppy disk without an MBR.
+The FAT32 startup code doesn't support starting a computer from a super floppy disk without an MBR.

 The BIOS tries to transfer the control of the startup from the USB flash drive to the FAT32 startup code, even though the FAT32 startup code doesn't support this scenario.